 Store it in the refrigerator in a glass jar with a closed lid (not fabric) for longer periods.

-Important Tips for Perfect & Safe Kombucha
+Important Tips & NOTES for Perfect & Safe Kombucha

 Use filtered water to ensure the best fermentation & taste